open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

    }

-Now, we need to initialize the custom parameter editor inside the :code:`TTLEventGeneratorEditor` constructor by getting the pointer to the parameter that we will create inside the :code:`TTLEventGenerator` processor constrcutor, like this:
+Now, we need to initialize the custom parameter editor inside the :code:`TTLEventGeneratorEditor` constructor by getting the pointer to the parameter that we will create inside the :code:`TTLEventGenerator` processor constructor, like this:

 .. code-block:: c++
    :caption: TTLEventGeneratorEditor.cpp